aws/aws-sdk-go/README.md

 ```

 ### AWS shared config file (`~/.aws/config`)
-The AWS SDK for Go added support the shared config file in release [v1.3.0](https://github.com/aws/aws-sdk-go/releases/tag/v1.3.0).
-You can opt into enabling support for the shared config by setting the environment variable `AWS_SDK_LOAD_CONFIG` to a truthy value.
+The AWS SDK for Go added support the shared config file in release [v1.3.0](https://github.com/aws/aws-sdk-go/releases/tag/v1.3.0), and was changed to on by default with the option to opt out in [v1.4.0](https://github.com/aws/aws-sdk-go/releases/tag/v1.4.0).
+You can opt out of support for the shared config by setting the environment variable `AWS_SDK_CONFIG_OPT_OUT`.
 See the [Session](https://github.com/aws/aws-sdk-go/wiki/sessions) wiki for more information about this feature.

 ## Using the Go SDK